-“And the other thing ?”
-Asked Gabi.
+“And the other thing ?” asked Gabi.
 Monika finished her coffee and sighed.

 “Yes.
 Still a problem.
 An issue.
 He doesn’t understand.
-Just because he’s not in her flat, it’s her friend’s, and she keeps all her shit there.
+Just because he’s not in her flat, it’s her friend’s, but she keeps all her shit there.
 She’ll have to get them sometime.”
 For the first time, there was silence.
 Monika always got upset speaking about Ute and the flat.

 Lorelei tried helping,